This section provides you with more information about the NHS Employment Check Standards including their purpose, strategic framework and compliance.

 Pre-appointment checking seeks to verify that applicants meet the preconditions of employment.
 The standards, last updated in March 2016, include those that are required by law or are otherwise considered mandatory.

-The NHS Employers organisation has developed these standards in partnership with the Department of Health and the Centre for the Protection of the National Infrastructure, and employers in the NHS.
+The NHS Employers organisation has developed these standards in partnership with the Department of Health, the Centre for the Protection of the National Infrastructure and employers in the NHS.

 Employers have a duty of care to patients and staff to ensure that all reasonable checks are undertaken to identify any reason that, if known, would result in an individual not being appointed to undertake activities on their behalf.
 It is therefore crucial that employers ensure that those working within their organisation:

-- Possess the essential knowledge, skills and other attributes required to undertake their role
+- Possess the essential knowledge, skills and other key attributes required to undertake their role

 - Are legally permitted to undertake such roles and are not restricted or barred from undertaking the role they are applying for